realklee/cc-customer-clustering/README.md

-# MARKET SEGMENTATION OF CREDIT CARD CUSTOMERS
+# CLUSTERING OF CREDIT CARD CUSTOMERS
 Data Source: [Kaggle](https://www.kaggle.com/arjunbhasin2013/ccdata)
 ### THE PROBLEM
 A bank has collected data on the usage behavior of their credit card holders over the last six months.
 The bank's marketing team wants to set up a marketing campaign by dividing these customers into groups in order to better target their needs.